jnqnfe/pulse-binding-rust/CONTRIBUTING.md

-Implicit or explicit acceptance of changes being incorporated under the licensing model of the project does not imply consent for your changes to later be re-licensed under a different license at the sole discretion of project owner(s).
+Implicit or explicit acceptance of changes being incorporated under the licensing model of the project does not imply consent for your changes to later be re-licensed under a different license at the sole discretion of the project owner(s).